How to Get Calcium continued...

 Sometimes women with UC struggle to gain enough weight.
-That could mean low birth weight for your baby.
+That means their babies could be born with low birth weight, which can cause health problems.

-If you are at a healthy weight, you should put on 25 to 35 pounds by the end of your pregnancy.
+If you're at a healthy weight, you should put on 25 to 35 pounds by the end of your pregnancy.
 If you're underweight to start, you should aim for 28 to 40 pounds.

-Be sure to keep up with your UC doctor during your pregnancy.
-It’s important to communicate with both doctors closely to ensure a healthy pregnancy.
-Also, you may need to be seen by an OB that specializes in high-risk pregnancies.
+Keep up with your UC doctor during your pregnancy, too.
+It’s important to communicate with both doctors to ensure you and your baby stay healthy.
+Also, you may need to see an OB who specializes in high-risk pregnancies.